 Easily comply with government laws and regulations

-Australian businesses with 20 or more employees as at 1 April 2018 need to report to Government on every pay cycle under Single Touch Payroll (STP) requirements.
+Since 1 April 2018, Australian businesses with 20 or more employees were required to report to the Government on every pay cycle under Single Touch Payroll (STP) requirements.
+STP Phase 2 came into effect in January 2022, which added additional information to the reporting requirement.
 There are also deadlines in place for paying employee superannuation contributions, under SuperStream.
 Similarly, in New Zealand, organisations need to be KiwiSaver compliant for their super contribution and ensure they are Payday ready for seamless lodgements to the IRD.

 An integrated HR and payroll solution takes care of these, and many other regulations, using automated data and reporting.